 I hope so!

 For more on exosomes and legit research into them see this past guest post.

 Note that allogeneic exosomes used clinically appear to be drug products according to recent statements from the FDA and so likely require pre-market approval from the agency to be legally used in patients.
 Also, there are risks to unproven exosome products.
 Such a product from a currently unknown supplier sickened 4 people in Nebraska recently, which is under investigation by authorities.
 You can read more on the FDA view and the Nebraska events here.

 Getting back to the wacky new exosome commercial film, Christopher Centeno of the Regenexx stem cell clinic firm brought it to light.
 He has a new blog post on it where he speculates that this strange new sci-fi-esque commercial called Awakening may be tied to the perinatal “stem cell” clinic supplier firm Liveyon.
-(Note that my linking to his post is not an endorsement of any kind for the Regenexx brand.
-In fact, I’m not convinced that such bone marrow-based products or PRP are clearly effective, but he has some useful info and thoughts on the exosome commercial.)

 You can see a promotional image for the film I’ve included in this post, which admittedly kind of reminds me of some of the images that have been on the Liveyon website at times.

 Recall that Liveyon has had major troubles of late with a dozen or more patients injected with their product ending up hospitalized, a serious FDA warning letter, and a voluntary suspension of some product sales a few weeks back.
 They also were the subject of the podcast Bad Batch, which in my opinion exposed the firm to some deservedly harsh light.